 Scott coordinates the Firm’s financial institutions related litigation and enforcement work.
 He has litigated enforcement actions brought by the SEC, FDIC, the OCC, and state bank regulators.
 Scott has also defended banks in appraisal and valuation cases.

 Scott advises corporate boards on internal investigations and conducts such investigations.
-He also works with corporate boards to ensure that claims are covered by directors and officers liability insurance.
+He also works with corporate boards to ensure claims are covered by directors and officers liability insurance.

 Scott has served as a court-appointed receiver at the request of the SEC in a case of fraud by a private equity firm.
 United States Securities and Exchange Commission v.
 AA Capital Partners, Inc. et. al.

 - In July 2017, Scott obtained the dismissal of a class action filed in Madison County, Illinois, challenging the merger of First Clover Leaf Financial Corp. and First Mid-Illinois Bancshares, Inc. The plaintiff was a stockholder of First Clover Leaf who alleged that the directors of First Clover Leaf breached their fiduciary duties to the stockholders of First Clover Leaf by agreeing to merge the Company into First Mid-Illinois for an inadequate price.
 Scott's motion to dismiss the plaintiff's complaint was granted on July 12, 2017.
 Raul v Highland, No. 2016-L-703 (Cir.
 Ct.
 Madison County).